 The huge and spectacular Jocotoco Antpitta has become a symbol of conservation in Ecuador and is resident at the Tapichalaca Reserve.
 Photo: Rich Hoyer

-Although Ecuador is renowned for epic birding, the south stands out like a string of pearls - accessible and vastly different habitats supporting an astounding diversity of species.
-We’ll sample these habitats, from the paramo above treeline in the high Andes, to the Amazonian foothills, to the elfin forest and lush cloud forest of the southeast, to the dry thornscrub and deciduous forest of the southwest, and the grassy savannah-like habitat of the Pacific coast.
-Each has its own specialty birds, and each is in close proximity to comfortable and often brilliantly situated accommodation.
+Although Ecuador is renowned for epic birding, the south stands out like a string of pearls - accessible and vastly different habitats supporting an astounding diversity of species and most of this small country’s endemics.
+We’ll sample these habitats, from the paramo above treeline in the high Andes, to the rainforest of the Amazonian foothills, to the elfin forest and lush cloud forest of the southeast, to the dry thornscrub and deciduous forest of the southwest, and to the edge of mangrove woodland along the coast.
+Each has its own speciality birds, and each is close by comfortable and often brilliantly situated accommodation.
 This tour is perfectly set up for a memorable two weeks of birding.

 Day 2: We’ll start the tour birding the dry forest and scrub west of Guayaquil on the Santa Elena Peninsula.
-After a morning with possibilities of Necklaced Spinetail, Collared Antshrike, and Ecuadorian Piculet we’ll pass through Guayaquil heading south to a large and diverse coastal forest reserve at Manglares-Churute.
-This remnant mangrove forest bordered by dry forest and agricultural fields (rice paddies) is awash with interesting bird life and we have chances here for the southwestern forest specialities like Jet Antbird, Superciliated Wren, Crimson-breasted Finch, and Orange-crowned Euphonia.
+After a morning with possibilities of Gray-cheeked Parakeet, Collared Antshrike, and Crimson-breasted Finch we’ll pass through Guayaquil heading south to a large and diverse coastal forest reserve at Manglares-Churute.
+This remnant mangrove forest bordered by dry forest and agricultural fields (rice paddies) is awash with interesting bird life and we have chances here for the southwestern forest specialities like Jet Antbird, Baird’s Flycatcher, and Orange-crowned Euphonia.
 Further, the rice fields often have waders and shorebirds and unbelievable numbers of Snail Kites, and the mangrove forests have Mangrove Yellow Warbler.
-Leaving the lowlands, we’ll drive up and east into the mountains to Ecuador’s third largest city, the colonial enclave of Cuenca (also a UNESCO World Heritage Trust Site).
-Time permitting, we may stop on the way up at one of the “miradors” for a look out over the scenic countryside or pop into some polylepis woodland for a shot at a Giant Conebill.
+Leaving the lowlands, we’ll drive up and east into the mountains to the edge of El Cajas National Park on the outskirts of Cuenca, Ecuador’s third largest city.
+Time permitting, we may stop on the way up at one of the “miradors” for a look out over the scenic countryside or pop into some polylepis woodland for a chance of seeing a Giant Conebill.
 Night in Cuenca.

-Day 5: The charming Copalinga Lodge lies along the Río Bombuscaro just outside the vast and amazing Podocarpus National Park.
-A wide and easy trail along the river permits access to this lower elevation part of the park, and the list of potential birds is impressive.
-The brilliant Coppery-tailed Jacamar and the local White-necked Parakeet are possible, as are more subtle species such as Black-streaked Puffbird and the recently described Foothill Elaenia.
+Day 6: The charming Copalinga Lodge lies along the Río Bombuscaro just outside the vast and amazing Podocarpus National Park.
+An easy trail along the river permits access to this lower elevation part of the park, and the list of potential birds is impressive.
+The brilliant Coppery-chested Jacamar and the local White-necked Parakeet are possible, as are more subtle species such as Black-streaked Puffbird and the recently described Foothill Elaenia.
 The grounds of Copalinga Lodge are superb for birding as well: fruit feeders can attract gangs of tanagers (Golden, Magpie, Green-and-gold, and Golden-eared top the mix), Speckled Chachalacas gobble up bananas, and Little Woodstar sometimes visits the verbena.
-A more recent addition to the lodge is a feeding station that has attracted Gray and Little Tinamous.
+A more recent addition to the lodge is a feeding station that has attracted Gray and Gray-fronted Doves.
 Night at Copalinga Lodge.

 The reserve also protects the scarce and local El Oro Parakeet, which we have a chance of seeing at the upper end of the reserve.
 We may get to see a few Club-winged Manakins displaying or a White-tipped Sicklebill tap into a heliconia flower.
 We could run into Gray-backed Hawk, Barred Puffbird, or Ochraceous Attila among throngs of other birds.
 The fruit feeders around Umbrellabird Lodge’s dining area can attract tanagers, araçaris, and coatis, and its hummingbird feeders are among the best in Ecuador.
 Nights at Umbrellabird Lodge.

-Day 16: We’ll leave late in the morning for Guayaquil, stopping along the way at some ponds and mudflats and patches of coastal dry forest for a few last bits of birding before returning to the big city and our final night in Ecuador.
+Day 17: We’ll leave late in the morning for Guayaquil, stopping along the way at some ponds and mudflats and patches of coastal dry forest for a few hours of birding before returning to the big city and our final night in Ecuador.
 Night in Guayaquil.